 For undergraduate students who are struggling with dissatisfaction in their social relationships, whether they are with peers, friends, family, or partners.
 For example, this group is appropriate for students who feel they have been unable to establish a healthy, intimate relationship; or who feel something is getting in the way of forming close friendships; or who would like to overcome anxiety related to social situations.
 The goal is that, through discussion and feedback from both peers and group facilitators, students will gain insights, knowledge, and skills that will help them form more fulfilling relationships in their lives.
 The group is primarily process-oriented, with aspects of peer support and psycho-education as well.

-Sexual Assault Support Group (for women)
+Moving Forward: After Sexual Violence Support Group (for women)

 Social Strategies Group

 Meeting Time: TBD

 The social strategies group will offer opportunities for students to practice and learn in a supportive environment the many skills of interacting with other people, including peers, professors, co-workers, and family.
 The group will utilize short lessons and demonstrations, and engage students in role-plays.
 Topics covered will be driven by student interest, but anticipated focal points include: conversation with peers, nonverbal cues/body language, electronic communication, dating, appropriate use of humor, and handling disagreements.
 The group will meet weekly for 90 minutes.
 The group will be for male and female undergraduates, and size will be limited to 8 individuals.

 Want to help spread the word about group counseling?